As a blogger having an email list should be essential. I was actually quite reluctant to start an email list when I first started blogging.

 When it comes to gaining subscribers, there are three things to consider:

-- Where your opt in box is placed?
+- Where you’re the opt-in box is placed?

 Let’s have a look at each.

 - A smart bar.
-These are very thin opt ins at the top or bottom of your blog.
-A Self Hosted Life is using this at the time of writing.
+These are very thin opt-ins at the top or bottom of your blog.

 - In your blog header